jbwtk/iotc-lora-gateway-example/instructions.md

 `$cp ./deps/lgw1302/V2.1.0-corecell.patch ./deps/lgw1302/V2.1.0-stm32.patch`

 The build process somehow misses picking up a variable `LGW_LBT_ISSUE`.
 This is possibly related to patching the HAL for the radio.<br>
-There may be a correct way to address the LGW_LBT_ISSUE, but being a pragmatic non-C programmer:<br>
+There may be a correct way to address LGW_LBT_ISSUEs, but being a pragmatic non-C programmer:<br>
 edit line 239 of `./src/ral_lgw.c` replacing
 ```
         if( err != LGW_LBT_ISSUE ) {